 This is supposed to be a collection of articles, blogs and research on the best way to teach reading.

 I lean towards a balanced reading approach with phonics at the core.
-I do not agree with the year 1 phonics test and think it is having a negative impact on oral language In classrooms.
+I do not agree with the year 1 phonics test and think it is having a negative impact on oral language in classrooms.

 Has decoding improved but at the expense of comprehension?

-I believe phonics was being taught in classrooms more and more as the research emerged.
+Phonics was being taught in classrooms more and more as the research emerged.
 The phonics test has created a crude and heavy handed approach to the teaching of reading instead of a more nuanced and intellectual model.
 But that’s just my opinion – what do I know?

 Many teachers are looking for literature on phonics and reading to make their own decisions.
 This is a small library of what I have found so far…

 http://news.discovery.com/human/life/our-brains-see-words-as-pictures-150324.htm – we can recognise familar words as whole.